stripe/stripe-ios/MIGRATING.md

 ### Migrating from versions < X.X.X
 * `Stripe` now requires `StripeApplePay`.
 If you are manually installing `Stripe`, you will need to include `StripeApplePay.xcframework`, which can be found in the [release assets](https://github.com/stripe/stripe-ios/releases/tag/x.x.x) for version x.x.x of the SDK.
 If you are using CocoaPods or Swift Package Manager, these dependencies will be imported automatically.
+* `StripeIdentity` now requires `StripeCameraCore`.
+If you are manually installing `StripeIdentity`, you will need to include `StripeCameraCore.xcframework`, which can be found in the [release assets](https://github.com/stripe/stripe-ios/releases/tag/X.X.X) for version X.X.X of the SDK.
+If you are using CocoaPods or Swift Package Manager, these dependencies will be imported automatically.

 ### Migrating from versions < 21.9.0
 * `Stripe` and `StripeIdentity` now require `StripeUICore`.
 If you are manually installing `Stripe` or `StripeIdentity`, you will need to include `StripeUICore.xcframework`, which can be found in the [release assets](https://github.com/stripe/stripe-ios/releases/tag/21.9.0) for version 21.9.0 of the SDK.
 If you are using CocoaPods or Swift Package Manager, these dependencies will be imported automatically.